-Researchers at Harvard Medical School’s Eaton Peabody Laboratory learned you can lose a high percentage of your cochlear nerve fibres — without losing the ability to detect a tone in quiet.
+Researchers at Harvard Medical School’s Eaton Peabody Laboratory learned that you can lose a high percentage of your cochlear nerve fibres without losing the ability to detect a tone in quiet.
 But once background noise is introduced, hearing ability drops dramatically.
 So, hair cells may be completely intact but hearing is still lost if the nerve synapses are damaged.

-Earbud headphones deliver stronger, more damaging waves straight to the cochlea — even at lower volumes.
-Without a known treatment for cochlear nerve damage, researchers strongly recommend exercising caution.”(A nerve fibre) will never reconnect,” said Charles Liberman, director of the Eaton Peabody Lab, in the study.
+Earbud headphones deliver stronger, more damaging waves straight to the cochlea, even at lower volumes.
+Without a known treatment for cochlear nerve damage, researchers strongly recommend exercising caution.”A nerve fibre will never reconnect,” said Charles Liberman, director of the Eaton Peabody Lab, in the study.
 “It no longer responds to sound, and, within a few months or years, the rest of the neuron will disappear.”

 The problem is, these little portable speakers are causing hearing damage at an alarming rate.
 What makes this even more disturbing is that hearing loss is not reversible.
-And, the longer it goes unrecognised and untreated, the faster it progresses.
+And the longer it goes unrecognised and untreated, the faster it progresses.

 VOLUME IS THE CULPRIT

-Noise-induced hearing loss is generally caused by two types of noise: sudden, ear-splitting bursts, such as gunfire or fireworks; or ongoing exposure, such as factory noise or loud music listened to over time.
+Noise-induced hearing loss is generally caused by two types of noise: sudden, ear-splitting bursts, such as gunfire or fireworks or ongoing exposure, such as factory noise or loud music listened to over time.

 Just how do earbuds damage hearing?

 Nine decibels is substantial when you consider that anything over 85 decibels can cause hearing damage.
 It’s like going from the sound of a dinner bell to the sound of a lawnmower.
-If the earbuds don’t make a tight seal, background noise seeps in causing the wearer to raise the volume even more.
+If the earbuds don’t make a tight seal, background noise seeps in causing the wearer to increase the volume even more.